DianQK/magisk-wireguard-auto-connect/README.md

 # WireGuard AutoConnect for Android

-This project toggles WireGuard's connection status by listening for ip changes using the `ip monitor` command.
+Auto turn on and off WireGuard by using the `ip monitor` command.
+Turn it off when you are home and on when you are away.

 ## Requirements